SnowSky’s first flagship IEM is the spiritual successor to the FD7

 Comparisons

-The group comparison below puts the Oak Nano alongside the Crinear Daybreak, FiiO FH19, FD15, and KiwiEars KE4 to show the range of shell sizes and designs in this bracket:
+The group comparison below puts the Oak Nano alongside a few other IEMs, the Crinear Daybreak, FiiO FH19, FD15, KiwiEars KE4 and then also with the Fosi Audio IM4 and the Aune IR300 to show the range of shell sizes and designs:

 Oak Nano vs FH19 and Crinear Daybreak Oak Nano compared with FiiO FH19